Infectious diseases and travel

 Visit your doctor 6-8 weeks before travel

-• Visit your doctor at least 6-8 weeks before you travel to allow enough time to act based on their advice
+• visit your doctor at least 6–8 weeks before you travel to give enough time to follow their advice and organise any recommended vaccines or medications

 Vaccinations and medications